mstksg/inCode/copy/entries/monad-plus-1.md

-This article is written for both beginners --- people who have a fuzzy idea of monads and a minimal understanding of functional programming principles, but who have some experience in Object-Oriented Programming in a language like Java or C++ --- and intermediate Haskell users who have a somewhat firm grasp on monads, but want to know about monads on a broader context (in particular, the MonadPlus typeclass).
+This article is written for both beginners --- people who have a fuzzy idea of monads and a minimal understanding of functional programming principles, but who have some experience in Object-Oriented Programming in a language like Java or C++ --- and intermediate Haskell users --- people who have a somewhat firm grasp on monads, but want to know about monads on a broader context (in particular, the MonadPlus typeclass).

 Intermediate Haskell users will most likely find this post to be review, and I'll put a link in this paragraph when the next part is up so we can get to